-There is a lot of support out there for people dedicated to recovery from drugs or alcohol, especially during the holidays.
-The added stresses of buying gifts, going to events and parties, and seeing relatives can amplify urges and undermine resolve that was recently solid and taken for granted.
+There is a lot of support out there for people dedicated to recovery from drugs or alcohol.
+This is particularly necessary during the holidays.
+Buying gifts, going to events and parties, and seeing relatives can create a lot of stress.
+This time period can amplify urges and undermine resolve that was recently solid.
+It is important to take time to prepare for these challenges in order to protect our sobriety.

 Tips for Holiday Sobriety